-Direct Rollover by Spouse or Nonspouse Beneficiary
+Direct Rollover by Spouse or Non-Spouse Beneficiary

 Special federal tax rules apply to "eligible rollover distributions."
-Lumpsum payments (including the \$2,000 lump-sum survivor benefit, a lumpsum cash-out payment of the surviving spouse benefit, and the 60-month benefit (if the actuarial present value is \$1,000 or less)) are "eligible rollover distributions."
+Lump-sum payments (including the \$2,000 lump-sum survivor benefit and a lump-sum cash-out payment for surviving spouse benefits with an actuarial present value of \$5,000 or less) and 60-Month Benefit payments are "eligible rollover distributions."
 Other distributions from the plan may also be eligible rollover distributions.
-Your spouse or nonspouse beneficiary will be notified if a distribution is an eligible rollover distribution.
+Your spouse or non-spouse beneficiary will be notified if a distribution is an eligible rollover distribution.

-If your spouse receives an eligible rollover distribution of at least \$200, he or she may ask the Gladstone Administration Office to pay some or all of the eligible rollover distribution to a traditional IRA (individual retirement account or individual retirement annuity), a Roth IRA, an income tax qualified 401(a) plan, a 403(a) annuity plan, a 403(b) plan, or a governmental 457(b) plan that will accept the direct rollover.
-A nonspouse beneficiary may elect to have an eligible rollover distribution of at least \$200 paid in direct rollover to a traditional IRA or a Roth IRA that is established to receive the distribution.
-The IRA must be expressly identified as an IRA with respect to a deceased individual and must identify both you and your nonspouse death beneficiary.
+If your spouse receives an eligible rollover distribution of at least \$200, he or she may ask the Gladstone Administration Office to pay some or all of the eligible rollover distribution to a traditional IRA (individual retirement account or individual retirement annuity), a

+Roth IRA, an income tax qualified 401(a) plan, a 403(a) annuity plan, a 403(b) plan, or a governmental 457(b) plan that will accept the direct rollover.
+A non-spouse beneficiary may elect to have an eligible rollover distribution of at least \$200 paid in direct rollover to a traditional IRA or a Roth IRA that is established to receive the distribution.
+The IRA must be expressly identified as an IRA with respect to a deceased individual and must identify both you and your non-spouse death beneficiary.
+Your spouse or non-spouse beneficiary also may roll over an eligible rollover distribution to a SIMPLE IRA, provided the rollover is made after the two-year period following the date he or she first participated in the SIMPLE IRA.

-An eligible rollover distribution cannot be paid directly to a SIMPLE IRA, a Coverdell Education Savings Account (formerly known as an education IRA), or a designated Roth account in an employer plan.
+An eligible rollover distribution cannot be paid directly to a Coverdell Education Savings Account (formerly known as an education IRA) or a designated Roth account in an employer plan.

-If your spouse or nonspouse beneficiary makes a direct rollover to a Roth IRA, the distribution will be taxable (but it will not be subject to the 10% additional tax under Internal Revenue Code Section 72(t)).
+If your spouse or non-spouse beneficiary makes a direct rollover to a Roth IRA, the distribution will be taxable (but it will not be subject to the 10% additional tax under Internal Revenue Code Section 72(t)).